papamarkou/GeometricMCMC.jl/README.md

 Apparently, the corresponding function definitions `tensor` and `derivTensor` are not required if there is no intention to run RMHMC or MMALA.

+Although the functions in the `model` instance are meant to be invoked internally by the MCMC functions, they are also available at the disposal of the user.
+For this reason, it is useful to demonstrate how they can be called.
+Having defined `model`, `model.randPrior()`, without any input arguments, samples from the prior.
+Any of the deterministic functions of the model are called by passing to them a vector holding the values of the model's paramater.
+For example

+    parsSample = model.randPrior()
+    model.logPrior(parsSample)
+    model.logLikelihood(parsSample)
+    model.logPosterior(parsSample)
+    model.gradLogPosterior(parsSample)
+    model.tensor(parsSample)
+    model.derivTensor(parsSample)

 ### The MCMC option types

 The common `Model` type shared by all the MCMC routines is handy as it has